 return response

-"""Fetch and extract text from a single URL."""
+"""Fetch a page and extract readable text from its HTML."""

 try: